Lawrence Frank: Assistant coach

 Frank served as an assistant coach at the University of Tennessee for three seasons under Head coach Kevin O'Neill.
 Frank first worked with O'Neill as a staff assistant at Marquette University in 1992 and during his tenure, helped lead the Marquette Warriors to two NCAA tournament berths and a Sweet Sixteen appearance in 1994.

 Frank then spent three seasons as an assistant coach for the Vancouver Grizzlies under Brian Hill.
 Hill would later serve as Frank's assistant with the New Jersey Nets.
 His responsibilities with the Grizzlies included scouting upcoming opponents as well as practice and bench coaching duties.

 Head coach

 Frank became the interim head coach of the New Jersey Nets on January 26, 2004, succeeding Byron Scott, after serving as an assistant coach with the team since the 2000–01 season.
 He officially became the head coach of the Nets on June 21, 2004.

 Frank began his NBA head coaching career by achieving a 13–0 record from January 27 to February 24, 2004, setting a new NBA record for the most consecutive wins by a rookie NBA head coach.
 The 13-game winning streak was also the longest winning streak of a rookie head coach in any of North America's four major professional sports leagues.
-During this streak, the Nets won six consecutive games on the road, giving Frank the mark for the most road-game wins by a rookie head coach.
+During this streak, the Nets won six consecutive games on the road, giving Frank the mark for the most consecutive road-game wins by a rookie head coach.